 As Soon As Practicable

-Once you’ve decided which Upgrade Method is best for your company, or if you want to choose between two, you’ll need to build a sandbox.
-You can do initial upgrade testing with 8.8.12 (under the covers 8.8.12 and 8.8.15, from the documentation released to date, appear to be very similar as regards to impacting upgrades).
+Once you’ve decided which Upgrade Method is best for your company, or if you want to choose between two, you’ll need to build a sandbox running Zimbra 8.8.15.

 You can use your sandbox to test the actual upgrade/migration to 8.8.15.
-And then based on the results of your testing, combined with what other users are reporting in the Zimbra forums, you can decide whether to do the upgrade/migration quickly, or to wait for 8.8.15 Patch 1 (scheduled to be released at the end of July).
-You could also decide to wait for 8.8.15 Patch 2, scheduled to be released at the end of August.
-That gives you one month before 8.7.11 and 8.8.12 fall out of General Support.
+And then based on the results of your testing, combined with what other users are reporting in the Zimbra forums, you can decide whether to do the upgrade/migration quickly, or to wait for 8.8.15 Patch 1 at the end of August.
+Waiting for Patch 1 however gives you at most one month before 8.7.11 and 8.8.12 fall out of General Support.

 Summary and Key Takeaways